Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Unexplained; T-cell defects and functional disorders of the eosinophilic granulocytes have been demonstrated.
-Also occurred after taking ECE inhibitors.
+Unexplained; demonstrated T-cell defects and eosinophil granulocyte dysfunction.
+Also occurred after taking ACE inhibitors.

 ManifestationThis section has been translated automatically.